mikejoh/ekj-stack/TESTING_PLUGINS.md

 `curl -v -H 'Content-Type: application/json' -X POST http://localhost:9200/my-index/my-builds?pipeline=change_timestamp#/ -d @build-raw.json`

+_Note that the `curl` command above creates an index called `my-index` and a new document type called `my-builds`_

-The Ingest pipeline looks like this, copy paste into the `Dev Tools` API helper in Kibana or use `curl` to create it via Elasticsearch:
+To create the Ingest pipeline you can use the `Dev Tools` API helper in Kibana, just copy-pate the below snippet and hit run:

 ```
 PUT _ingest/pipeline/change_timestamp